Fuselage: Semi-monocoque

 This is the preferred method of constructing an all-aluminum fuselage.
-First, a series of frames in the shape of the fuselage cross sections are held in position on a rigid fixture.
-These frames are then joined with lightweight longitudinal elements called stringers.
+First, a series of formers in the shape of the fuselage cross sections are held in position on a rigid fixture.
+These formers are then joined with lightweight longitudinal elements called stringers.
 These are in turn covered with a skin of sheet aluminum, attached by riveting or by bonding with special adhesives.
 The fixture is then disassembled and removed from the completed fuselage shell, which is then fitted out with wiring, controls, and interior equipment such as seats and luggage bins.
 Most modern large aircraft are built using this technique, but use several large sections constructed in this fashion which are then joined with fasteners to form the complete fuselage.
 As the accuracy of the final product is determined largely by the costly fixture, this form is suitable for series production, where many identical aircraft are to be produced.
 Early examples of this type include the Douglas Aircraft DC-2 and DC-3 civil aircraft and the Boeing B-17 Flying Fortress.
 Most metal light aircraft are constructed using this process.

 Both monocoque and semi-monocoque are referred to as "stressed skin" structures as all or a portion of the external load (i.e. from wings and empennage, and from discrete masses such as the engine) is taken by the surface covering.
 In addition, all the load from internal pressurization is carried (as skin tension) by the external skin.

 The proportioning of loads between the components is a design choice dictated largely by the dimensions, strength, and elasticity of the components available for construction and whether or not a design is intended to be "self jigging", not requiring a complete fixture for alignment.